nikhil-nakhate/mini-vla/README.md

 </div>

 mini-VLA is a minimal, beginner-friendly Vision-Language-Action (VLA) model designed to show how modern robot policies can fuse images, text instructions, and robot states to produce continuous actions.
+NOTE: it is far from being production-ready!

 <div align="center">
   <img src="./assets/corner2_push.gif" alt="push the object to the goal">